Among the oldest, most massive living things on earth, the giant sequioas are a must see during your trip to Yosemite.

 Car: The Mariposa Grove of Giant Sequoias is located at the end of Mariposa Grove Road, off of Highway 41.
 There is a larger parking lot as well as an arrival plaza to the right, shortly after the park’s south entrance.
 From here you can grab a bus to the grove.

-Hike: From behind the Big Trees Lodge, follow a 6.5 mile trail to the Mariposa Grove.
+Hike: From behind the Wawona Hotel, follow a 6.5 mile trail to the Mariposa Grove.
 Be prepared for significant elevation change.
 See our hiking guide for more information!
 You can also ride into the grove on horseback.

 At the museum, pick up a brochure for a self-guided hike, or download one here.
 The one-mile trail to Grizzly Giant and the Fallen Tunnel Tree makes a great trip for families with children, or up the distance and hike through the Upper Grove and out to Wawona Point Vista.
 Check out our hikes for more information.
 Book a ride by horseback into the grove and explore it just like the original pioneers.